 Subpart C. Payment options for cellular devices and plans.
-Colleges, universities and the system office may pay for business-related cellular devices and plans only through either reimbursement to the employee for occasional, incremental actual expenses or direct payment to a vendor for a cellular device and service plan owned and managed by the institution unless otherwise authorized by a collective bargaining agreement.
+Colleges, universities, and the system office may pay for business-related cellular devices, services, and/or service plans only through either reimbursement to the employee for occasional, incremental actual expenses or direct payment to a vendor for a cellular device, services and/or service plan owned and managed by the college, university, or system office unless otherwise authorized by a collective bargaining agreement.

 Subpart D. Reimbursement for occasional, incremental actual expenses.
-Business calls.
-Occasional business call expenses made from an employee's personal cellular device are eligible for reimbursement if:
+Occasional business call expenses made from an employee’s personal cellular device are eligible for reimbursement if:

-- The employee has not been issued a cellular device by a college, university or the system office or the assigned cellular device does not receive service in the area from or to which the call was made; and
+- The employee has not been issued a cellular device by a college, university, the system office, or the assigned cellular device does not receive service in the area from or to which the call was made; and

 - The employee has incremental costs directly attributable to the business calls.

-Reimbursement shall be made in accordance with guidance provided by the system office.
+Reimbursement will be made in accordance with guidance provided by the system office.

 Subpart E. Personal calls while on travel status.
 Certain bargaining agreements or compensation plans provide that an employee in travel status overnight may claim expense reimbursement for actual personal telephone calls up to a defined limit.
 In addition to the incidental and de minimis use provided for in Part 6, Subpart A, employees who are issued a cellular device may make limited personal calls in lieu of claiming such reimbursement for calls while in travel status.